mines-erds/course-overviews/558_CourseOutline.md

      - most time is spent in notebooks doing stuff

 6. whiteboarding an ML project and critique a paper - does it pass the sniff test?
-     - time is split between
-      - ML critique
-      - starting final solo project
+     - time is split between ML critique and starting final solo project

 7. make a package with functions in order to revisit "go find data and do stuff"
      - most time is spent doing solo project